 - Shred chicken, remove from pot, and serve as desired.

 Enjoy seasoned chicken on whole wheat tortillas or as a taco salad!

 This recipe may seem like a no-brainer, but if I hadn’t already thought of it myself, I would want someone to let me in on this deliciousness.
-My Instagram followers already know I eat this meal once a week (at least), but you may not know everything that’s going on in here.
-There are like 3 recipes hidden inside of this recipe just waiting to come out, & they are all so versatile!
+There are basically three recipes hidden inside of this recipe just waiting to come out, and they are all so versatile!
 I’ll show you how to enjoy them in multiple ways.

 Totally Stuffed Chicken Tostadas

 Step 1 – Crockpot Chicken Tacos (Recipe listed directly above this one!)